 Lombardy is the most populous and richest region in Italy.
 It is also the home of Atalanta, Brescia, AC Milan and Inter Milan.
 While some of the players on those great clubs came from other regions in Italy, Lombardy produced a lot of great footballers.
 If there were an All-Time World Cup, Lombardy could create a team that is as good as any country in the world and this would be 23 players I would bring to the tournament.
 All players were born in Lombardy.
 The team is not an All-Star team.
 I tried to be as realistic as possible.
 A few of the players are selected for tactical reasons at the expense of more famous players.

-Please also look at my all-time Italy team here and the he rest of Northern Italy is here.
-The rest of my All-Time World Cup Team Index.
+Please also look at my all-time Italy team here and the All-Time World Cup Team Index.

 GK: Walter Zenga

 Zenga was considered one of Italy's greatest keepers.
 He played 58 times for Italy, notably at the 1990 WC Finals in Italy.
 He had five clean sheet and a total of 518 minutes without conceding a goal, a record still standing in the WC Finals.
 He played mainly for Inter Milan.